|

 many days and nights on a consistent basis throughout the years of my

 ministry as Synodical President.
-Terry is a tremendous helpmeet to me and a
+Terry is a tremendous helpmeet to me

 very fine model to the church of a pastor's wife.